Williamite War in Ireland: 1691: Athlone, Aughrim and the second siege of Limerick

-By late spring, concerned that a French convoy could land further reinforcements at Galway or Limerick, Ginkell began making preparations to enter the field as quickly as possible.
+By late spring, concerned that a French convoy could land further reinforcements at Galway or Limerick, Ginkel began making preparations to enter the field as quickly as possible.
 During May, both sides began assembling their forces for a summer campaign, the Jacobites at Limerick and the Williamites at Mullingar, while low-level skirmishing continued.

-On 16 June, Ginkell's cavalry began reconnoitring from Ballymore towards Athlone.
+On 16 June Ginkel's cavalry began reconnoitring from Ballymore towards Athlone.
 Saint-Ruhe had initially strung out his forces behind the line of the Shannon, but by 19 June he realised Athlone was the target and began concentrating his troops west of the town.
-Ginkell breached the Jacobite lines of defence and took Athlone on 30 June after a short but bloody siege, taking Maxwell prisoner; Saint-Ruhe failed in his attempts to relieve the garrison and fell back to the west.
+Ginkel breached the Jacobite lines of defence and took Athlone on 30 June after a short but bloody siege, taking Maxwell prisoner; Saint-Ruhe failed in his attempts to relieve the garrison and fell back to the west.

-Athlone was seen as a significant victory for William's forces, as it was believed that Saint-Ruhe's army would probably collapse if the Shannon was crossed.
+Athlone was seen as a significant victory for William's forces, as it was believed that Saint-Ruhe's army would most likely collapse if the Shannon was crossed.
 The Lords Justice in Dublin issued a proclamation offering generous terms for Jacobites who surrendered, including a free pardon, restoration of forfeited estates, and the offer of similar or higher rank and pay if they wished to join William's army.
 The Jacobite command fell apart in mutual recriminations: Sarsfield's faction accused Maxwell, a follower of Tyrconnell, of treachery, while Saint-Ruhe's subordinate d'Usson sided with Tyrconnell, who appointed him governor of Galway.